Skip to content

 • Detainee Response: We attend police-station assistance with the greatest diligence possible.
 If the initial assistance is provided by a Spanish Bar Association duty lawyer, we formally take over the defense as soon as we are contacted.

-• National High Court Experience: We regularly appear before Spain's Audiencia Nacional in terrorism, drug trafficking, and organized crime cases.
+• National High Court Experience: We act before Spain's Audiencia Nacional in organised crime and drug trafficking cases.

 "In Spanish criminal law, the first 72 hours after arrest are decisive.
 A poorly advised first statement can determine the entire outcome of your case.
 Never face a Spanish court without specialized counsel."